-As disclosed in the Company's announcement dated 20 December 2018, the Group entered into glass supply framework agreement ("Glass Supply Framework Agreement") with Xinyi Group (Glass) Company Limited ("Xinyi Glass Hong Kong") (for and on behalf of itself and its subsidiaries) in relation to the purchase of float glass and architectural glass products by the Group from Xinyi Glass Hong Kong or its subsidiaries for the year ended 31 December 2019.
+As disclosed in the Company's announcements dated 19 December 2019, the Company entered into glass supply framework agreement ("Glass Supply Framework Agreement") with Xinyi Group (Glass) Company Limited ("Xinyi Glass Hong Kong") in relation to the purchase of float glass and architectural glass products by the Group from Xinyi Glass Hong Kong and its subsidiaries for the year ended 31 December 2020.
 The purpose of the Glass Supply Framework Agreement was to secure a stable and reliable supply source of float glass and architectural glass products with savings in transportation and handling costs.
+As the business of the Group continued to grow and the significant increase in the market prices of float glass products, the annual cap amount under the Glass Supply Framework Agreement was revised on 24 December 2020.

-The annual cap and the actual transaction amount of the transactions contemplated under the Glass Supply Framework Agreements for the year ended 31 December 2019 is HK\$221,800,000 and HK\$62,283,000 respectively.
+The annual cap and the actual transaction amount of the transactions contemplated under the Glass Supply Framework Agreement for the year ended 31 December 2020 is HK\$169,900,000 and HK\$109,938,000 respectively.

 Xinyi Glass Hong Kong is a substantial shareholder of the Company, and is therefore a connected person of the Company under the Listing Rules.
-Accordingly, the Glass Supply Framework Agreement constitutes continuing connected transactions for the Company under Chapter 14A of the Listing Rules.
+Accordingly, the Glass Supply Framework Agreement constitutes a continuing connected transaction for the Company under Chapter 14A of the Listing Rules.